Frequently Asked Questions

 Photography

 Easy!
 Just click here to book a phone call with Charlotte and she will tell you everything you need to know to get started!
+Visit the photography page for more information.

-Yes, portrait sessions do have a session fee ($690 for Ranch Family Sessions and $1290 for Ranch Horse Sessions).
+Yes, portrait sessions do have a session fee ($690 for Ranch Family Sessions and $1500 for Ranch Horse Sessions).
 Both options include an art credit towards your finished portraits.

 The session fee includes assistance with styling and planning, photographer’s time photographing the session, and also an art credit that you will get back to use towards your favorite portraits.